 During the entire history of the U.S., under or after slavery, it had always been understood that black and white people should live completely separate lives.
 In the 1950s, blacks spent years demonstrating and marching for such minimal rights as the right to sit down on a public bus, the right to buy food in a restaurant, the right to vote, the right to not be murdered by white men.
 Black people were often legally prohibited from buying homes other than in "black" neighborhoods, their children were legally prohibited from attending schools with white children, and they were legally prohibited from marrying a white person.
 Even in states which did not have those laws, segregation was strictly upheld in all classes of society.

 The Woodstock Generation took enormous leaps forward on the issue of race, and demanded that all racism, all segregation be ended.
 This was a radical position at the time.
 The Woodstock Generation had a view that all people were equal and should live together in one community, in peace.
 Not that this was necessarily successfully implemented, but just the fact that these people embraced that idea was horrifying to the white men who ran this country.

 For example, Jimi Hendrix performed at Woodstock to wild acclaim.
 Just a short time later, by the 1980s, under the regime of Ronald Reagan and the white boys who re-took control of our country, a black performer like Michael Jackson had to physically alter his appearance to make himself look white and female, in order to be "acceptable" to be presented to a white audience.
 Jimi Hendrix didn't appear white or female.
-He was a hot black man, sexy, publicly celebrating his sexuality, and he was worshipped by many of the young white people who made up the Woodstock Generation.
+He was a sexy black man, publicly celebrating his rejection of the stereotypes that confined previous generations, openly expressing his anti-war views and politics, something which had always been forbidden for black men in this country, and he was worshipped by many of the young white people who made up the Woodstock Generation.